tammymakesthings/tsrails/README.md

 Version History
 ---------------

+- 1.1.0 - 2010 Nov 11 - Fixed various bugs in the code generation
 - 1.0.6 - 2010 Nov 10 - Fixed a bug with autotest failing
 - 1.0.5 - 2010 Nov 10 - Fixed a template bug and updated the readme
 - 1.0.4 - 2010 Nov 10 - Added configuration file